d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

 ## Summary

 * Machine translation (MT) refers to the automatic translation of a segment of text from one language to another.
-* We read, preprocess and tokenize the datasets from both source language and target language.
+* We read, preprocess, and tokenize the datasets from both source language and target language.

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/machine-translation/2396)